Litter Box Training

 Again, belly bands protect your home from urine and can reduce the frustration of working with an un-housetrained or marking male dog, but should not be used in place of training - unless you do not want a housetrained dog!

-If you have a female dog, you can use washable diapers (available from Spoiled Bratzwear Canine Specialties), disposable female, canine diapers, or disposable baby diapers with a hole cut for your dog's tail.
-The above information regarding belly bands apply to the use of diapers.
+If you have a female dog, you can use washable diapers (available from Spoiled Bratzwear Canine Specialties); disposable female, canine diapers; or disposable baby diapers with a hole cut for your dog's tail.
+The above information regarding belly bands (second and third paragraph) apply to the use of diapers.